Finding Your Way Around - Visit My Site Map

 Where are the Cutting Out Layouts?

-No I don't specify yardage.
-My patterns differ from most commercial patterns as I like to encourage sewers to make design decisions and have more control.
+When I started creating my patterns for angelakane.com, I decided not specify yardage or provide cutting out layouts.
+My patterns differ from most commercial patterns as I like to think sewers prefer to make design decisions and have more control.
 There are so many variations to consider - hem length will vary massively - you may want to use more than one fabric or use up remnants.
 Then of course fabric comes in many widths and I have nine sizes.
-For myself I nearly always buy more than enough of any fabric that catches my eye.
-I always like to have fabric over which I know I will use for accessories, trimmings or for another project.
+The price reflects the fact that for this particular pattern, cutting out layouts are not yet included.

 *** UPDATE **